Optimal Shrinkage of Eigenvalues in the Spiked Covariance Model: Optimal Shrinkage for Decomposable Losses

-we say that $\eta^*$ is a formally optimal, or simply {\em optimal}, shrinker. \end{definition} By definition, the corresponding rule $\eta^*(\lambda; \gamma, L)$ is the unique admissible rule, in the asymptotic sense, among rules of the form $\hat{\Sigma}_\eta(S_{n,p}) = V \eta(\Lambda) V'$ in the single-spike model.
-In view of the Lemma \ref{lem:asympLoss}, solving the problem (\ref{eq:OptEta}) is simpler than one might expect, as it only involves optimization over 2-by-2 matrices:
+Below, we call formally optimal shrinkers simply ``optimal''.
+By definition, the optimal shrinkage rule $\eta^*(\lambda\,;\,\gamma,L)$ is the unique admissible rule, in the asymptotic sense, among rules of the form $\hat{\Sigma}_\eta(S_{n,p}) = V \eta(\Lambda) V'$ in the single-spike model.
+In the single spiked model (and as we show later, generally in the spiked model) one never regrets using the optimal shrinker over any other (reasonably regular) univariate shrinker.
+In light of our results so far, an obvious characterization of an optimal shrinker is as follows.